realpasha/sdk-js/recipes/frameworks/NGRX.md

 ## `@directus/sdk-js` with NGRX

 This guide should showcase how you can use the SDK together with the NGRX framework.
-If you're not familiar with NGRX (includes Redux and RXJS), please make sure that you'll understand those frameworks first!
+If you're not familiar with NGRX (includes Redux and RXJS), we highly recommend checking out [their docs](https://ngrx.io/docs) first.

 ###### `movies.store.ts`
 ```ts